 What is the maximum instructor to student ratio?

 The British Surfing Association instructor to student ratio is 1 to 10.
 In Ireland the Irish Surfing Association is 1 to 8.
-We use 1 to 8 but on average there is anywhere between 3 and 6 on average in your typical lesson.
+We use 1 to 8 but there is anywhere between 3 and 6 on average in your typical lesson.

 Are lessons held in winter?

 Lahinch Surf School remains open all year except for December and January.
-We usually have only one or two lesson times available each weekend day in Nov – Feb.
+We usually have only one or two lesson times available each weekend day in Nov and Feb.
 Contact us to check availability or check here.
 If you have your own group contact us to organise a lesson any time and date that suits you.

 Can I bring my own board and wetsuit?